 What is the main role of business analytics?

-What is the full form of business analytics?
+What are the 5 stages of business analytics?

 What are the types of analytics and examples?